KittyGiraudel/site/_posts/2013-08-23-scroll-overflow-menu.md

 }
 ```

-Throw in some JS to toggle the class, and you've got yourself a basic slide down mobile menu.
+Throw in some JS to toggle the class, and you’ve got yourself a basic slide down mobile menu.

 ```javascript
 // jQuery version